XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/propose-amendments.md

 REGISTER_FIX    (fix1513,                       Supported::yes, DefaultVote::yes);
 ```

-**Note:** Fixes automatically defaultvote yes. `Supported` should only be set to `yes` when it's development complete.
+  - `Supported` parameter should be set to `no` initially.
+  - `DefaultVote` parameter should be set to `yes` for bug fixes.
+Work with the community to decide the default vote for features and enhancements.

 2. Navigate to `rippled/src/ripple/protocol/Feature.h` and modify these items:

   - Increment the `numFeatures` counter.

   - Add an `extern uint256 const` variable declaration.
 For example:

 ```cpp
 extern uint256 const featureFlowCross;